imperfectperson-max/bigproject/docs/README.md

 26 June 2025 - Added missing columns to Project and EmploymentHistory, also the second query from the problem statement.

 04 July 2025 - Added the  Compliance Monitoring SQL query using date arithmetic

+05 July 2025 - Added freezer tables to the schema to accomodate the 4th query